Hide table of contents

 Summary

-• May have positive/negative lives.
-Hens in cage-free aviaries, broilers in a reformed scenario, and decapod shrimp on an ongrowing farm with air asphyxiation, ice slurry or electrical stunning slaughter.

 • Have negative lives.
-Hens in conventional cages, and broilers in a conventional scenario.
+Hens in conventional cages, broilers in a conventional scenario, and decapod shrimp on an ongrowing farm.

+• May have negative or positive lives.
+Hens in cage-free aviaries, and broilers in a reformed scenario.

-• In the next few decades, I am open to at least chickens’ lives becoming positive in some animal-friendly countries.
+• I would say at least chickens’ lives can become positive over the next few decades in some animal-friendly countries.

 • I am quite uncertain about the time when farmed animals of a given species will have positive lives in a certain region, if ever.
 To minimise the risk of decreasing the welfare of farmed animals, I think one should prioritise: